 Abstract

 This critical incident is about an anonymous plagiarism allegation leveled against Seleem Choudhury, Porter Medical Center’s President and Chief Operating Officer.
 When the allegation proved to be true, Choudhury had to make a difficult decision.
-What did failing to cite sources used in weekly emails sent to his staff say about his character and ethics as a leader?
+What did failing to cite sources used in weekly staff emails say about his character and ethics as a leader?
 More importantly, could he continue to lead the 45-bed Vermont hospital while his credibility was in question?

 Learning Outcomes